nilearn/nilearn/nilearn/datasets/description/schaefer_2018.rst

 -----
 This atlas provides a labeling of cortical voxels in the MNI152 space, see Schaefer et al. (2018).
-Each ROI is annotated with a network from the Yeo parcellation (7- or 17-network solution; see Yeo et al., 2011).
+Each ROI is annotated with a network from the Yeo :term:`parcellation` (7- or 17-network solution; see Yeo et al., 2011).

 Different versions of the atlas are available, varying in